jacobRaw/MTRN4231_burger_bot/README.md

 - We would like to acknowledge the other teams that undertook the course and was able to assist us with the issues experienced when programming the arm with MoveIt.

-- Demonstrators (Alex Cronin and David Nie) and the lecturer (Dr Will Midgley) have played a crucial role in developing this solution by providing their personal experience, tips and and technical knowledge for debugging and learning how to use ROS2.
+- Demonstrators (Alex Cronin and David Nie), head demo (Mitchell Torok) and the course convenor (Dr Will Midgley) have played a crucial role in developing this solution by providing their personal experience, tips and technical knowledge for debugging and learning how to use ROS2.